Max Morath

-Max Morath (born October 1, 1926) is an American ragtime pianist, composer, actor, and author.
-He is best known for his piano playing and is referred to as "Mr. Ragtime".
-He has been a touring performer as well as being variously a composer, recording artist, actor, playwright, and radio and television presenter.
+Max Edward Morath (October 1, 1926 – June 19, 2023) was an American ragtime pianist, composer, actor, and author.
+He was best known for his piano playing and is referred to as "Mr. Ragtime".
+He was a touring performer as well as being variously a composer, recording artist, actor, playwright, and radio and television presenter.
 Rudi Blesh billed Morath as a "one-man ragtime army".

 Early life and education

-Morath was born in Colorado Springs, Colorado.
+Max Edward Morath was born in Colorado Springs, Colorado.
 He studied piano and harmony as a child and was exposed to the rudiments of ragtime piano by his mother, a schooled pianist who had spent several years playing for silent films.
 He received a bachelor's degree in English from Colorado College in 1948, before embarking on a career that included jobs in radio and television, jazz, and theater.
 In the midst of this, Morath earned a master's degree from Columbia University in 1996 in American studies.

 Career

 Early years

 His appearances as pianist and musical director with melodrama companies in Cripple Creek and Durango, Colorado, triggered his interest in early American popular music and theater, including a study of its social and economic history, largely inspired by George and Ira Gershwin, Irving Berlin, and his ragtime heroes Eubie Blake and Scott Joplin.
-Those theatrical endeavors led to Morath's first professional recordings.